-Upon completion of the public review period, the County will review the comments received and will prepare written responses to environmental issues raised pursuant to CEQA Guidelines 15088 and, if necessary, will make any related revisions to the Draft EIR.
-Comments received and the responses to comments will be included as part of the record for consideration of the project.
-Responses will be incorporated into the Final EIR available for public review and provided to any commenting public agencies at least 10 days prior to certification of the EIR (CEQA Guidelines 15088[b]).
+Upon completion of the public review period, the County reviewed the comments received and prepared written responses to environmental issues raised pursuant to CEQA Guidelines 15088 and, as necessary, made any related revisions to the Draft EIR.
+Comments received and the responses to comments are included as part of the record for consideration of the project.
+Responses are incorporated into the Final EIR, which is available for public review and provided to any commenting public agencies at least 10 days prior to certification of the EIR (CEQA Guidelines 15088[b]).
 The general process for the preparation and certification of an EIR is described under Section 15096 of the CEQA Guidelines.

-The Final EIR will be considered by the Planning Commission prior determining whether to approve the project, as per Section 15090 of the CEQA Guidelines.
+The Final EIR will be considered by the Planning Commission prior to determining whether to approve the project, as per Section 15090 of the CEQA Guidelines.
 Specifically, the Commission must certify that: